Wiznet/RP2040-HAT-AWS-C/examples/aws_iot_mqtt/README.md

 2. Setup network configuration such as IP.

-Setup IP and other network settings to suit your network environment.
+Setup IP, other network settings to suit your network environment and whether to use DHCP.

 ```cpp
 /* Network */